morriswinkler/pioneers_brick/README.md

 The brick is initialized with a random colour and adds new ones simply by being connected to fellow bricks.

 The connecting bridge between two bricks is indicated by a blinking green light.
-If the contact has shown to be successful, both devices will now include each other's initial colour.
+If the contact has been successful, both devices will now include each other's initial colour.

 ### Attiny45